 Also featured are B.L.O.O.M, a trio of wonderfully talented female DJs who are turning heads and raising the profile of female musical talent in the city and opening up the conversation on female visibility in music.
 BOYGIRL are the duo working toward a more experimental musical sphere in the city, whilst David Burch has his hands busy running record label and events company Ad Hoc and a radio station with his team.

 Let’s not forget all the other incredible events promoters making waves across the other 4 cities featured in the film series.
-They are DIY-ing and bringing alive clubbing, theatre, activism, curation and poetry to name a few.
+They are DIY-ing and bringing alive the fields of clubbing, theatre, activism, curation and poetry to name a few.
 The films for these cities have now been released in full and you can check them out over on the Eventbrite blog to find out more.

 The Manchester film will be released at it’s own preview screening along with a panel discussion, drinks and DJ set from BOYGIRL.
 So if you’re about next week come on down to the Deaf Institute on Tuesday 3rd July.
 You can follow this link to the event page on Facebook or grab a free ticket over on the Eventbrite page here.